ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 The affected queries clustered into familiar categories: regex over large text predicates (`rdfs:label`, `schema:description`), string function queries (`STRLEN`, `STRBEFORE`, `STRAFTER`), and large result-export queries (`LIMIT 10000000`).
 These are exactly the query types that showed structural weaknesses in the DBLP subset experiments, now fully exposed at **16× the dataset size**.

-We had applied every improvement learned from DBLP: clean YAML queries, newest Neptune engine, correct timeouts and parameter group, matched instance classes, correct Availability Zone and VPC setup. **The Truthy results are not a configuration problem.** They reflect Neptune's internal performance characteristics on heavy SPARQL workloads at such scale.
+I had applied every improvement learned from DBLP: clean YAML queries, newest Neptune engine, correct timeouts and parameter group, matched instance classes, correct Availability Zone and VPC setup. **The Truthy results are not a configuration problem.** They reflect Neptune's internal performance characteristics on heavy SPARQL workloads at such scale.

 ---